fabioono25/design-patterns/README.md

 ### Definition

-> Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queues or log requests, and support undoable operations.
+> Encapsulates a request as an object, thereby letting you parameterize other objects with different requests, queues or log requests, and support **undoable operations**.

+> The Command is injected into the Invoker (remote control).
+When the Invoker is called, we send the Command, that it will responsible for some action upon a Receiver (Lamp).
 >
+> Avoid the enormous number of subclasses decreases the risk of breaking the code in any subclass everytime we modify the parent class.
 >
+> Turns a specific method call into a stand-alone object.
 >
+> You can passs commands at method arguments, storing them inside other objects, switching commands at runtime.
 >
->
->
+> Commands can be serialized, making it easy to write it to an read it from a file.
 >
 >